-The leaves and flowers of the elder tree have been used to reduce inflammation and to relieve pain, and the bark has been said to induce vomiting and serve as a laxative.
-But the black-blue berries of plant are where the real magic is.
+The leaves and flowers of the elder tree have been used to reduce inflammation and relieve pain, and the bark has been said to induce vomiting and serve as a laxative.
+But the black-blue berries of plants are where the real magic is.

 Vitamins.
 These lovely little berries contain high amounts of vitamins A, B, and C. They also contain amino acids.

 Flu treatment.
 Some holistic practitioners prescribe elderberry extract as a safe means of treating the flu.
 A study published in the July 2009 issue of Phytochemistry showed that elderberry extract is comparable to conventional drugs Amantadine and Tamiflu in the treatment of H1N1.

 Cold and flu severity.
 Many studies show that elderberries reduce the duration and severity of colds and flu.
 It’s also believed that elderberries can help with sinus drainage and upper respiratory conditions.

 Cancer treatment.
 Studies show elderberries might be able to slow the growth and spread of cancerous tissue.
 Elderberries contain similar antioxidant properties as cranberries but fewer antioxidants than blueberries.